Hike through Rouvas gorge in Zaros in Crete

 Griffon vultures are very common in the gorge of Rouvas.

 For the gorge is home to the enormously large griffon vulture.
-It is really extraordinary to hike in the gorge and see the griffon vultures soar above your head.
+It is really extraordinary to hike through the gorge and see the griffon vultures soar above your head.
 We saw as many as seven at the same time soaring above us.
 Awesome is the least you can say.

 Camilla look at the summit of the Mount Psiloritis, also known as Mount Ida.